If you are still not happy with a decision from the NDIS, you can apply for an external review by the Administrative Appeals Tribunal (AAT)

 Once you have your NDIS Plan, it's a good idea to check it to see if you are happy with it.
 If your NDIS plan isn’t suitable, or the NDIS has made a decision you do not agree with, you or a family member can request a review of your plan and support arrangements.

-We covered some of this in Topic 3 - Manage your Supports but because these are important topics, we will cover them again here.
+We covered some of this in Topic 3 but because these are important topics, we will cover them again here.

 Sometimes your NDIS plan isn't quite right because your situation changes, it no longer meets your needs, or it has genuine errors.
 The first step with any of these issues is to get in touch with your LAC or call the NDIS on 1800 800 110 to raise the issue and talk about what you need changed.